Mastering Effective Spend Depth in Gaming by Jakub Remiar

 Do you have UA questions nobody can answer?
 Ask Matej AI - the First UA AI in the gaming industry! https://lancaric.me/matej-ai

-Everybody upgrading everything is nice, but it literally won't happen for 90% of the players.
-Payers.
+Speaker 1 Everybody upgrading everything is nice, but it literally won't happen for like 90% of the players.

-Okay.
-As I said, this is very genre-specific.
+Speaker 1 As I said, this is very genre-specific.
+Some games, like

-Some games like, again, Survivor.io, they have pretty straightforward upgrade inventories based on HP damage scaling.
-So that's of course normal and pretty straightforward.
+Speaker 1 again, Survivor.io, they have pretty straightforward upgrade inventories based on HP damage scaling.
+So

-Then we have stuff like Candy Crush or Puzzlers where we don't have inventories or HP damage scaling or like gold money upgrading.
+and pretty straightforward.
+Then we have stuff like candy crush or puzzlers where we don't have inventories or HP demi scaling or like gold money upgrading.

 Mate drops knowledge made of gold and ice.
 Felix with ads making those coins rise.